bc-alfreid/dev-docs/beta/customers/customers.md

 Update a Customer on V2
 `/customers/{customer_id}`
 ```

 {
-  "first_name": "Jane",
-  "email": "jane@email.com",
-  "phone": "1234567890"
+  “first_name”: “Jane”,
+  “email”: “jane@email.com”,
+  “phone”: “1234567890”
 }

 ```

 ### Authentication Object

 On the new Customers endpoint, when creating a customer there are two ways to set customers passwords.
-The password can be entered into the `new_password` field or when a customer logs in for the first time by setting `force_password_reset` to true, it will force the customer to go through the password reset process.

-Password Confirmation is not available, this can be done by creating a customer using the [V2 endpoint](add create customer v2 here).
+A new password can be set under the `authentication > new password` object in a /PUT or /POST.
+To have customers reset the password set `force_password_reset` to `true` under `authentication > new password` object in a /PUT or /POST

+[Password Confirmation]() and [validation]() are still available under V2 Customers.

 ---
-## Current Limitation

----
 ### Endpoints Still on V2
 - [Customer Groups]()
 - [Password Validation]()
+- Password Confirmation

 ---
 ## Webhooks